Washington-University/HCPpipelines/ICAFIX/README.md

-# HCP Pipelines ICAFIX subdirectory.
+# HCP Pipelines ICAFIX subdirectory

-This directory contains [HCP] and [Washington University] official versions of scripts related to [FSL]'s [FIX], a tool for denoising of fMRI data using spatial ICA (melodic) followed by automatic classification of components into 'signal' and 'noise' components.
+This directory contains [HCP] and [Washington University] official versions of scripts related to [FSL]'s [FIX], a tool for denoising of fMRI data using spatial ICA (i.e., melodic) followed by automatic classification of components into 'signal' and 'noise' components.

 The scripts here support both "single-run" FIX and "multi-run" FIX (MR-FIX).